netdata/netdata/docs/netdata-cloud/netdata-cloud-on-prem/installation.md

 - **Helm** version 3.12+ with OCI Configuration (explained in the installation section)
 - **Kubectl**

+Minimum requirements for Netdata-Cloud are below:
+- 4 CPU cores
+- 15GiB of memory
+- Cloud services are ephemeral

+Requirements for non-production Dependencies helm chart:
+- 8 CPU cores
+- 14GiB of memory
+- 160GiB for PVCs (SSD)

+> **_NOTE:_** Values for each component may vary depending on the type of load.
+The most intensive task, compute-wise, that the cloud needs to perform is the initial sync of directly connected agents.
+Requirements testing was done with 1,000 nodes directly connected to the cloud.
+If you plan on spawning hundreds of new nodes in a few minutes time window, Postgres is going to be the first bottleneck.
+For example, a 2 vCPU / 8 GiB memory / 1k IOPS database can handle 1,000 nodes without any problems if your environment is fairly steady, adding nodes in 10-30 batches (directly connected).

 ## Preparations for Installation

 ### Configure AWS CLI